 Fes is one of the four imperial cities in Morocco and is known for its rich history and beautiful architecture.
 A half-day tour of the city is a great way to explore its many sights.
 The tour will begin in the oldest medina in Morocco, which was founded over 1000 years ago.
 Visitors will have the opportunity to stroll through the souks, or markets, and explore the two parts of the city: Fes el Bali and Fes el-Jadid.
 One of the highlights of the tour will be a visit to Talaa Kebira, one of the longest and most important streets in Fes el-Bali.
 Another must-see attraction is the Al-Attarine Madrasa, a beautiful school built by the Marinid sultan Uthman II Abu Said in the 14th century.
 After leaving the old city, the tour will continue to the new part of Fes, where visitors will have the chance to see the El Mellah place and enjoy a beautiful sunset from the rooftop of the city.
 The tour will end with a return to the riad.

-Begin your journey in the southeast of Morocco and make your way to the picturesque town of Merzouga, passing through the charming village of Ifrane, known as the "Little Switzerland of Morocco."
+Begin your five day of the 9-day Marrakech to Sahara Desert journey in the southeast of Morocco and make your way to the picturesque town of Merzouga, passing through the charming village of Ifrane, known as the "Little Switzerland of Morocco."
 Take a brief detour to explore the city before heading to the Cedar Forest of Azrou to meet the Berber apes and snap some lovely photos.
 As you travel, you'll pass through the Tizi n'Talremt and the Little Atlas mountains, pausing for lunch in Midelt.
 Continue on to the Ziz valley and stop to admire the second-largest palm grove in Morocco.
 As you progress, you'll notice a change in the atmosphere and landscape as you enter the Sahara.
 Arrive in Erfoud, the gateway to the desert, known for its fossils.
 Visit local workshops to learn about how fossils are turned into decorative items.
 From Erfoud, head to Erg Chebbi and swap your 4x4 for a private camel ride with an experienced guide.
 Embark on a unique excursion through the desert, taking in the best sand dunes and a stunning sunset.
 Return to a luxury desert camp for a delicious dinner and entertainment by Sahara musicians.
 Spend the night in a tent under the stars before starting your journey back.

 Rise early to catch the sunrise at the top of Erg Chebbi dunes and experience the thrill of sandboarding in the Sahara desert.
 After your adventure, ride a camel back to your local hotel for breakfast and a quick shower.
 Then, set off for the Draa valley and Dades gorges.
 Your first stop will be in Rissani, where you can explore the traditional market.
 Continue your desert journey to Todra Gorges, passing through several Berber villages.
 Upon arriving at Todra, take a walk along the 300m high rocks and watch climbers scaling the cliffs.
 Take some free time to relax and enjoy the cool waters of the shallow Todra River.
 Afterwards, depart for Dades and spend the night in a local Riad or hotel.